neilenns/mobiflight-docs/README.md

 ## Schematics

 - Use `.svg` format for all schematics.
-- Turn off the grid, so the background is solid.
 - Prefer net labels over global labels.
 - Process the files using [svgomg](https://svgomg.net/) with the default options plus `Prefer viewBox to width/height` enabled.
 - Store in the page bundle for the associated board.